 There will be no need for assembling, although it’s highly recommended to make sure all the screws and bolts are tightened.
-Also, you should adjust the brake lever as it fits your hand.
+Also, you should adjust the brake lever to fit your hand.

 Speedway Leger manual

 The package will include a detailed, illustrated manual for the Speedway Leger.
 Read it entirely to make sure you are 100% familiar with your scooter.
-Read it even if you think you know everything about the Speedway Leger model, as some things are prone to change between different versions of the same scooter.
+Read it even if you think you know everything about the Speedway Leger model, as some details can change between different versions of the same scooter.

 Design, quality, and build